ElfFriend-DnD/foundryvtt-concentration-5e/README.md

 I'm not actively supporting these two so if something breaks, I'm open to a PR but not invested.

-If you're using Midi, it has automation configurations for concentration tracking already.
+If you're using Midi, it has automation configurations for concentration tracking already which make this module unnecessary.

 ## Attributions